Mingkai14/DDGWizard/Docs/Installation_Guide.rst

 .. raw:: html

     <div style="text-align: justify;">
-    DDGWizard mainly consists of two parts: the ΔΔG prediction program, used to predict ΔΔG, and the feature extraction pipeline, which generates complete feature set extracted from the raw ΔΔG dataset.
+    DDGWizard consists of 3 components: the feature calculation pipeline, that processes raw ΔΔG data and outputs feature-enriched ΔΔG data with 1547 features; the DDGWizard dataset, including 15752 ΔΔG data; and the accurate ΔΔG prediction model.
     <p></p>
-    This section includes the installation guides for both parts.
+    This section explains how to install dependencies for using the DDGWizard's application (there is no need to install anything to access the DDGWizard dataset; it can be directly downloaded).
     <p></p>
     <h4>Installation prerequisites:</h4>
     CentOS 7 or Ubuntu system; GCC version higher than 4.8.5; Conda version higher than 23.0; Git.